EnderQIU/agth-cn/agth-help.md

 - `[esp+10h]` - original edi

 > User function shall return with ret and not change global memory, including stack above its return address.
 > Preserving general purpose registers besides esp is not required.
 > Note: all handler memory is RWE, so can be used to store global variables, but be aware of threading issues.

-## AGTH service functions pointers, stdcall calling convention:
+## AGTH service functions pointers, stdcall calling convention

 - `[edi+00h]` - `void SendText(char *Name, DWORD Context, DWORD SubContext, char/wchar_t *Text, DWORD TextLenLimit, DWORD UnicodeFlag)` - sends text; Name is in UTF-8 and can be NULL; Text is in MBCS when UnicodeFlag is 0, and in UTF-16 when 1